 This year, for International Women’s Day, we choose to #BreaktheBias and barriers that women face by remembering inspirational women who forged their own paths.
 Celebrate with us at our museum, or stay home and journey through the lives of these extraordinary women; learn more about our in-person and virtual workshops and enjoy the exciting online educational resources available that celebrate Irish women around the globe.

 Educators, introduce your students to the richness and diversity of the stories featured in our museum no matter where you are.
-We have created a range of virtual educational experiences celebrating the lives and legacies of extraordinary Irish women to keep your students engaged.
+We have created a range of virtual and in-person educational experiences celebrating the lives and legacies of extraordinary Irish women to keep your students engaged.

 EPIC Explorers: Female Explorers

 In our ‘Female Explorers’ workshop, your class will explore the Primary history curriculum strands, the changing roles of women in the 19th and 20th centuries, and the history of exploration.
 Learn all about the feats of pioneering Irish female adventuresses and ignite the imaginations of your class, featuring the tale of suffragist and revolutionary investigative journalist Nellie Bly, who in 1889, travelled the world in just 72 days.

 EPIC Explorers and EPIC Innovators ‘Emigrants Suitcase Workshop’

 Highlighting SESE curriculum-specific topics, step into the shoes of Famine emigrant Isabella McDougall or with Pirate Queen Anne Bonny, using a collection of objects and supporting materials.
 Learn all about the lives of these female Irish Emigrants , and take part in a range of activities such as debating, creative writing, drama and art.